-The Winthrop University Manuscript Collection (over 1,380 collections) contains private papers donated to the Archives by individuals and records from organizations and businesses.
+The Winthrop University Manuscript Collection (over 1500 collections) contains private papers donated to the Archives by individuals and records from organizations and businesses.
 These collections not only document local, regional, and state history, but also transcend South Carolina’s borders to include collections that are of broader historical interest.
-Please also visit our online Digitized Collections.

 A few of the major focal points and divisions of the Manuscript Collection includes:

-- Women’s History- Because Winthrop University was one of the leading women’s colleges of the South, but also the nation, from it’s founding in 1886 until 1974 when it became coeducational, a significant portion of the Manuscript Collection (over 300 collections) documents the role women have played in shaping our state’s history.
-Many Winthrop graduates have gone on to perform active and important roles as leaders and participants in clubs and organizations, home extension, social work, politics, religion, business, art, education, civic and charitable affairs, and other activities.
-The collection contains the papers and records of non Winthrop graduates as well.
-The letters, diaries, speeches, clippings, photographs, memorabilia, and other types of material that have been collected through the years is of interest and importance for those wanting to document the role women have had in shaping South Carolina’s rich history.
-Please visit our online Palmetto Women’s Exhibit.
+- Women’s History - The study of Women’s History is a natural focus of the Manuscript Collection with Winthrop University being founded as a Women’s College in 1886 and remaining so until Winthrop became a coeducational institution in 1974.
+Many Winthrop graduates, local persons, and organizations have gone on to perform active and important roles as leaders and participants in clubs and organizations, home extension, social work, politics, religion, business, art, education, civic and charitable affairs, and other activities which have helped shape our state’s history.
+The letters, diaries, research, speeches, clippings, photographs, memorabilia, and other types of material that have been collected through the years is of interest and importance for those wanting to document the role women have had in shaping South Carolina’s rich history.
+View Women's History page here.

 - Clubs and Organizational Records - Includes minutes, financial records, correspondence, publications, reports, articles, photographs, and other records pertaining to local, state, and national clubs and organizations.

-- 18th, 19th, and 20th Century Personal Records - Includes journals, diaries, reminiscences, photographs (1850s on), scrapbooks, correspondence, and etc. of local persons experiences during the Revolutionary War and the Civil War, as well as the interwar and post war years.
+- 18th, 19th, 20th and 21st Century Personal Records - The personal records includes journals, diaries, reminiscences, photographs (1850s on), scrapbooks, correspondence, and etc. that document the everyday lives of South Carolinians.
+Of particular interest are the many Civil War diaries and reminiscences in the collection.

 - Family History Collections - Many of the Family History papers housed in the Archives document the history of the local and regional communities through the lives of families that live and lived in the area.
 These collections posses such items as photographs, correspondence, diaries, journals, financial records, memorabilia, as well as many other types of records documenting their everyday lives.